Western Thrace

-Topographically, Thrace alternates between mountain-enclosed basins of varying size and deeply cut river valleys.
-It is divided into the three regional units (former prefectures): Xanthi, Rhodope and Evros, which together with the Macedonian regional units of Drama, Kavala and Thasos form the region of East Macedonia and Thrace.
-The largest city of the region is Alexandroupolis.
+Greek Thrace (Θράκη) is a geographic and historical region of Greece, in the northeast of the country.
+Greek Thrace is divided into three regional units (former prefectures): Xanthi, Rhodope and Evros (including the island of Samothrace), which together with the Macedonian regional units of Drama, Kavala and Thasos form the region of Eastern Macedonia and Thrace.
+Its largest city is Alexandroupolis, an important port and commercial center of Northern Greece.